The Right Decision-Rubber Flooring

 This, combined with an energy efficient factory production process, makes the case for REMP rubber a product that moves with the times.

-There was a study done by Suzanne Barnes from the USA, comparing the life cycle of rubber flooring with carpet, lino and vinyl.
-She found that although rubber flooring is expensive to start with, after 15 years it ends up being much more economical.
+As previously noted, a study done by Suzanne Barnes from the USA, comparing the life cycle of rubber flooring with carpet, lino and vinyl, found that although rubber flooring is expensive to start with, after 15 years it ends up being much more economical.
 Rubber requires less maintenance and can be recycled at the end of its life.

 We have voluntary product stewardship and will take back the rubber at the end of its life and recycle it.
 There are companies in each city that recycle rubber and rubber crumb.